 On the market in the near future

 Between 2020 and 2030, major car manufacturers have big plans for EVs.
 Toyota announced plans to generate half of its sales from electrified vehicles by 2025, five years earlier than it previously estimated.
 Volkswagen aims for EVs to make up 40% of its global fleet by 2030.
-Cadillac's president said the majority of the brand's models would be electric by 2030, and Volvo’s first electric vehicle will go on sale in the US in the fourth quarter of 2020 with plans to release a new EV every year for the next five years.
+Cadillac's president said the majority of the brand's models would be electric by 2030, and Volvo pledges to be an electric-only vehicle manufactuer by the year 2030.

 Challenges fleet managers face with EV adoption